 Purdue offers several career services, including resume critiques, internship search strategies, and mock interviews.
 Purdue also maintains a blog and podcast that cover professional development and networking best practices.
 Thanks to these resources, 95% of recent Purdue graduates report a positive career outcome.

 Admission requirements include a high school diploma, ACT or SAT scores, and an essay.
 Indiana applicants who earned an Academic Honors Diploma in high school have the greatest chance of admission.
 Out-of-state students pay approximately three times more on tuition than in-state learners.
 Purdue's College of Health and Human Sciences awards five departmental scholarships to psychology undergraduates.
+At Purdue, tuition is quite affordable, especially if you live in the state.
+For Indiana residents, you’ll have to pay about $7,942 per year for tuition costs, while out-of-state students will pay about $14,734 per year in tuition fees.
+It will take the typical four years to graduate from this public university.

 Harvard's psychology bachelor's program features two concentrations: cognitive science and cognitive neuroscience with evolutionary psychology.
 The cognitive science track limits enrollment to juniors and seniors with a minimum 3.5 GPA.
 Learners can customize their educational experience by selecting a secondary field that requires an extra five courses.